fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 ```

 Also, note that when we perform a topological sorting targeting
 `c`, we only see the relevant DAG nodes.
+This makes sense because
+we are basically selecting the subgraph tree rooted in `c`.

 With topological sorting, we already have a powerful way
 of transforming a DAG into an actionable sequence of operations